 Parametric provides portfolio management services to a range of client types, including: individuals; high net-worth individuals; corporations; corporate pension and profit-sharing plans; Taft-Hartley plans; banking and thrift institutions; charitable institutions, foundations and endowments; state, municipal and federal government entities; registered investment companies; trust programs; other investment advisers; sovereign funds; foreign registered and private funds; other pooled investment vehicles; other U.S. and international institutions.
-Account minimums vary, depending on the channels clients access our services through.
+Account minimums vary, depending on the channel clients access our services through.
 For example, clients opening an account through a wrap fee program or sub-advisory relationship may have lower minimums than clients opening a direct account with Parametric.
-Parametric generally has a minimum account size of \$10 million for opening a direct account.
+Minimum account size varies by product - please see Item 5 for the specific minimum account size for particular strategies.
 Parametric reserves the right to waive account minimums at its discretion.
-Parametric serves U.S. clients with assets maintained by qualified custodians in the U.S. Parametric may accept certain non-U.S. clients, in its sole discretion, in accordance with all applicable laws.
+Parametric primarily serves U.S. clients with assets maintained by qualified custodians in the U.S. Parametric may accept certain non-U.S. clients, in its sole discretion, in accordance with all applicable laws.

 Parametric does not generally engage retail clients directly.
-Retail investors may access Parametric's advisory services by investing in registered investment companies sub-advised by Parametric or they can engage Parametric indirectly via their investment advisor or financial consultant, broker-dealers, and other financial intermediaries (each an Advisor).
-Parametric's contractual relationship with retail clients is documented pursuant to a sub-advisory agreement between Parametric and their Advisor or a dual- or triparty agreement to which Parametric is a party.
-Subject to the terms and conditions of the applicable agreement between Parametric and a client's Advisor, Parametric may refuse to accept a client for any reason.
-It is the responsibility of the client or their Advisor to evaluate the client's investment objectives, risks tolerance and financial standing and determine a suitable asset allocation for the client.
+Retail investors may access Parametric's advisory services by investing in funds sub-advised by Parametric (subject to any qualification standards) or they can engage Parametric indirectly via their investment advisor or financial consultant, broker-dealers, and other financial intermediaries (each an Advisor).
+Parametric's contractual relationship with retail clients is documented pursuant to a sub-advisory agreement between Parametric and their Advisor or a dual- or tri-party agreement to which Parametric is a party.
+Parametric retains the discretion to refuse to accept a client.
+It is the responsibility of a retail client's Advisor to evaluate the client's investment objectives, risks tolerance and financial standing and determine a Parametric strategy is appropriate for the retail client.
+It is the responsibility of an institutional client or their advisor or consultant to evaluate the client's investment objectives, risk tolerance and financial standing and determine a Parametric strategy and the investment guidelines are suitable for the institutional client.
 Parametric ensures that its discretionary investment decisions are suitable according to the mandate for which it is hired.
 While Parametric may receive detailed client information either directly from the client or from the client's Advisor, such information is used solely as background information for Parametric to familiarize itself with the client, and by accepting a retail client, Parametric does not imply or acknowledge that it has determined that the applicable strategy chosen by the client's Advisor is suitable for the client.